So, if you’re sold on the idea of buying one of these amazing cats, you naturally ask do Maine Coons get along with

 6. Plugin Sprays

 In order to help the integration process, owners can install pheromone plugin sprays around their homes.
 These are known to calm and settle cats.

-This particular plugin is currently reduced on Amazon.
+This particular plugin is currently being reduced on Amazon.
 It has been a highly rated customer, and is an effective way to calm cats, and fix behavioral issues.
 Grab the deal whilst it’s still on!

 It is important that cats remain separate during this step since both cats need time to get used to the other cat’s scents.